Taichang Emperor: Reign

-Illness and death, the Red Pill Case
+Illness and death

 Three days after his enthronement, the Taichang Emperor fell ill.
-On 5 September, his condition worsened, and he called for a physician.
+On 5 September, his condition worsened, and he summoned the physician Chen Xi.
 During audiences on 8 and 9 September, he appeared unwell and soon took to his bed.
-On 13 September, he was visited again by the physician and a group of officials.
+On 13 September, Chen Xi visited him again with a group of officials.
 The Emperor complained of insomnia and loss of appetite.
-The officials were concerned and when they heard that Cui Wensheng, the eunuch in charge of the imperial clinic, had given the Emperor a laxative, they accused him of incompetence.
+The officials were alarmed.
+Upon learning that Cui Wensheng, the eunuch in charge of the imperial clinic, had administered a laxative to the Emperor, they accused him of incompetence.
 The officials believed that the Emperor needed strengthening medicine instead.
-The Emperor refused to accept the accusation, but also stopped taking the mentioned medicine.
+The Emperor refused to accept the accusation, but also stopped taking the laxative.

 Several days passed with the Emperor officiating from his bed, but on 17 September, he became overwhelmed and began to speak of his impending death.
 During a visit from concerned officials, led by Grand Secretary Fang Congzhe, on 25 September, the Emperor requested red pills, which he had heard were being produced by Li Keshao, an assistant director in the Court of State Ceremonial.
 Li later testified that he believed his pills helped strengthen the Emperor's diseased body.
 That same day, the imperial guards and eunuchs brought Li to the Emperor, who ordered him to make the pills.
-In the presence of the aforementioned (thirteen) officials, Li made the pills using lead, autumn mineral, human milk and cinnabar—all tonic drugs in traditional Chinese medicine—which were provided to him by the Emperor's eunuchs.
+In the presence of the thirteen officials, Li made the pills using lead, autumn mineral, human milk and cinnabar.
+All four were recognised tonic drugs in traditional Chinese medicine, and the Emperor's eunuchs provided them to Li.
 He then gave one pill to the Emperor, who felt relieved and grew hungry, requesting a second.
 Li, however, refused, saying that one was sufficient and two would be excessive.
 The Emperor then sent Li and the officials home after midnight.
 The following morning at dawn, the eunuchs announced that the Emperor had died.
 Some members of the Donglin movement accused Li Keshao and Fang Congzhe of poisoning the Emperor, while others among the thirteen officials present took a more cautious approach, attempting to absolve themselves of any negligence.
-The controversy surrounding the red pills—whether they caused the Emperor's death intentionally or unintentionally—sparked heated debates and accusations over the next few years.
+The controversy surrounding the red pills—whether they caused the Emperor's death intentionally or unintentionally, and became known as the Red Pill Case—sparked heated debates and accusations over the next few years.

 After the Taichang Emperor's death, a power struggle emerged over the succession of his fourteen-year-old son, Zhu Youjiao.
-Lady Li, the Taichang Emperor's favored concubine, clashed with the ministers and grand secretaries for control.
-Despite Lady Li's resistance and that of her eunuchs, the eunuchs loyal to the officials ultimately handed the boy over to them and banished Lady Li to another palace.
-Zhu Youjiao officially ascended to the throne on 1 October 1620.
+Lady Li, the Emperor's favored concubine, clashed with the ministers and grand secretaries for control.
+Despite resistance from Lady Li and her eunuchs, a eunuch loyal to the officials ultimately handed the boy over to them, and Lady Li was subsequently banished to another residence within the palace.
+(Note: This power struggle became known as the "Change of Palace Case".)
+Zhu Youjiao officially ascended to the throne as the Tianqi Emperor on 1 October 1620.
+The Taichang Emperor's fifth son, Zhu Youjian, later ascended the throne and reigned as the Chongzhen Emperor from 1627 to 1644.